lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 ---

 #### **3. Omitted Complements**
-A reader would normally expect the information that was added to occur with the predicate due to the predicate's properties.
+A reader would normally expect the information that was added to occur with the verb due to its properties.

 [comment]: # (For instance, it is typical to mention the reason for surprise, however, it is possible to omit it, as the next example shows.)